-Automatic type coercion logic between subsets of a union is now more intelligent.
-Resolution of the data type of the result of an aggregation over values of compatible data types, such as case expressions and columns at the same position in a union query expression, now uses smarter rules.
+Automatic resolution of the data type of the result of an aggregation over values of compatible data types, such as case expressions and columns at the same position in a union query expression, now uses smarter rules.

 Let DTS be the set of data types over which we must determine the final result data type.